 Of course, if you wish to change how we use your data, you’ll find details in the ‘What are my rights?’ section below.

 Remember, if you choose not to share your personal data with us, or refuse certain contact permissions, we might not be able to provide some services you’ve asked for.

 For example, if you’ve asked us to let you know when an item comes back into stock, we can’t do that if you’ve withdrawn your general consent to hear from us.

 Here’s how we’ll use your personal data and why:

-For example, by checking your password when you login and using automated monitoring of IP addresses to identify possible fraudulent log-ins from unexpected locations.
+For example, using automated monitoring of IP addresses to identify possible fraudulent visits from unexpected locations.

 Of course, you are free to opt out of hearing from us by any of these channels at any time.

 For example, we’ll record your browser’s Session ID to help us understand more when you leave us online feedback about any problems you’re having